 Can I test meals myself in restaurants (Nima)?

-Many people would like to be able to have the option of using such a test but it is important to consider what the test is looking for and how samples are tested.
+We know that many people would like to be able to have the option of using such a test but it is important to look at how they work and what they are really telling you before buying.

-Reliability of products like this should always be considered because the user may not maintain control of the conditions needed for accurate testing.
-For example, testing a small sample of a certain meal will not necessarily represent the gluten content of the complete meal.
-It is also important to make sure that all gluten is extracted from a food before testing using the chemicals provided.
+For the kits to work it is also important to make sure that all gluten is taken out of the food for testing using the chemicals provided.
 It is therefore very important to follow the manufacturers’ guidance on using the test kits.